Here’s more meat on the bones of the new sentencing law from last week.

 Earning credit toward early release.
 You can earn 10-15 days of credit for every thirty that you participate in certain programs.
 These may include work programs, academic classes, vocational training, trauma counseling, substance-abuse treatment, faith-based services, and family-building and parenting.
 The credits you earn can shave up to twelve months off your sentence or allow you to serve them in a halfway house or on house arrest.
 There are other benefits, too.
 They include more time for phone calls, emails, and visits; transfers to other housing units or prisons, if possible; and more spending or better selection (or both) at the commissary.
 But you’re not eligible if you’re convicted of a laundry list of crimes that include serious, violent or sexual cases.

 Avoiding enhanced mandatory minimums based on prior convictions.
 For your prior felony to be a serious one that triggers such extreme punishment, it must’ve actually been a felony in the sense that you actually served more than twelve months for it.
-If it’s a drug prior, it must’ve been a serious one, meaning it was punishable by a maximum of ten years or more.
-And it can’t be old, meaning it’s been more than fifteen years since you were released from custody on it.
+Plus, it must’ve been punishable by a maximum of ten years or more.
+And if it’s a drug prior then it can’t be old, meaning it’s been more than fifteen years since you were released from custody on it.
 But if it’s a violent prior then no conviction is too old.

 Serving your sentence close to home.
 Yes, the government must imprison you as close to home as possible.
 But that rule is subject to bed availability, your security status, and other factors like what programs are available where.
 So it depends.
 And whatever the government decides, you can’t use this law to challenge it in court.